-Dog dental care plays a very vital role - not only in your pup’s dental health but in their overall health as well.
-This is so because oral problems can cause other health problems as well.
+Dog dental care plays a very vital role - not only in your pup’s dental health, but in their overall health as well.
+This is because oral problems that happen to your fur-baby can cause other problems for their health as well.

 Now, how would your teeth look and how would you feel after not brushing your teeth for a couple of days or weeks?
-Your pup’s teeth are no different.
-This is why in this article, we’ll talk about forms of dog dental care and other important reasons why dental health matters.
+Your pup’s teeth are no different from yours!

 Maintaining healthy teeth

 There are some things you can do to keep your dog’s teeth healthy and as recommended by the RSPCA Pet Insurance, it must be a regular and consistent activity.
 You can: